We love to get around

 Why are there no cities from my country involved?
 Answer

-If your country is included but your city is not in the We Love Cities campaign this means your city did not participate in the City Challenge or that it participated but didn’t make it past the finalist pre-selection process.
+If your country is included but your city is not in the We Love Cities campaign this means your city did not participate in the City Challenge or that it participated but didn’t make it past the pre-selection process.
 Whatever the case, encourage your mayor to inspire the world by developing and reporting really ambitious climate action plans next year.

 Some of these cities do not look very sustainable at all, why are they included?
 Answer